 4. Easy access from Paris

 Okay, this one is less unexpected than the others, but I think it still bears mentioning!
 The Gare Saint Lazare in central Paris is the “gateway to Normandy” train station- trains run multiple times a day to Norman cities like Rouen, Caen and Le Havre.
-Rouen is only x hours by train, Le Havre at x hours.
-Of course, if the beaches of Deauville are more your thing, the train to Deauville is also only x hours.
+Rouen is only around 1.5 hours by train, Le Havre at a little over 2 hours.
+Of course, if the beaches of Deauville are more your thing, the train to Deauville is also only 2 hours and 15 minutes.
 It’s also easy walking distance from Galeries Lafayette, only about 10 minutes away, so you can stop by the store on your way, and check out the Normandie Chérie pop-ups around the store if you’re there before September 1st!

 Have you had the chance to visit Normandy before?
 Tell me in the comments, what was your favorite place?